u-boot/u-boot/tools/buildman/buildman.rst

 value for 'altbootcmd', but lost one for ' altbootcmd'.

 The -U option uses the u-boot.env files which are produced by a build.
+Internally, buildman writes out an out-env file into the build directory for later comparison.

 Building with clang